johnkerl/miller/README.md

 including but not limited to the familiar **CSV**, **TSV**, and **JSON**.
 (Miller can handle **positionally-indexed data** too!)

+In the above image (color added for the illustration) you can see how Miller embraces the common themes of key-value-pair ddata in a variety of data formats.

 # Getting started

 * [A quick tutorial on Miller](https://www.ict4g.net/adolfo/notes/data-analysis/miller-quick-tutorial.html)